folio-org/mod-settings/README.md

 Once configured, start the module with:

 ```
-java -Dport=8081-jar target/mod-settings-fat.jar
+java -Dport=8081 -jar target/mod-settings-fat.jar
 ```

 ## Running with Docker

-If you feel adventurous and want to run Reservoir in a docker container, build the container first:
+If you feel adventurous and want to run mod-settings in a docker container, build the container first:

 ```
 docker build -t mod-settings:latest .